yangmexi/PyGadgets/README.md

 # PyGadgets
-some handy python scripts for daily works
+Some handy python scripts for daily work.